Theresa Kachindamoto

-Theresa Kachindamoto is the paramount chief, or Inkosi, of the Dedza District in the central region of Malawi.

-She has informal authority over more than 900,000 people.
-She is known for her forceful action in dissolving child marriages and insisting on education for both girls and boys.
+Theresa Kachindamoto (23 November 1958 – 13 August 2025) was a Malawian paramount chief and activist.
+Primarily active in the Dedza District in central Malawi, she had informal authority over more than 900,000 people.
+She was known for her forceful action in dissolving child marriages and advocacy on education for both girls and boys.
+Over 3,500 marriages were annulled.